-Open source is at the very heart of Blockchain inception and evolution.
-Although there are some proposals whose source code is not publicly accessible (e.g., Enigma, nChain, SETL), it is highly likely that most of them will eventually follow a path similar to that of Corda, which is currently an open source project that started out as a proprietary project.
-Open source emerged in response to the proprietary codes developed by large software firms, mainly to address the limitations of the proprietary model.
-The infancy of the open source model can be traced back several decades; however, the "commercial" model is more recent and is linked with the emergence of "free" software.
-Business enterprises rejected "free" software; however, open source does not have the negative business connotations of free software.
-By creating a collaborative model in terms of code development, the open source model is able to develop better and more resilient software.
-Open source development encompasses the means to expand itself and self-perpetuate through particular copyright agreements.
-Open source code uses Free and Open-Source Software (FOSS) licenses.
-The most popular FOSS license is the MIT License, through which all developers that use and develop FOSS software are obliged to release their developments, even if they are commercial, under the same non-proprietary license agreement.
-The source code is kept in software repositories; these represent hosting facilities that store and keep track of changes in the code developments, promote discussion, record bugs, and provide documentation of the stored software (e.g., SourceForge, GitHub, BitBucket, GitLab, etc.).
+and is linked with the emergence of "free" software.
+Business enterprises rejected "free" software; however, open source does not have the negative business connotations of free software.41 By creating a collaborative model in terms of code development, the open-source model is able to develop better and more resilient software.42 Opensource development encompasses the means to expand itself and selfperpetuate through particular copyright agreements.
+Open-source code uses Free and Open-Source Software (FOSS) licenses.
+The most popular FOSS license is the MIT License, through which all developers that use and develop FOSS software are obliged to release their developments, even if they are commercial, under the same nonproprietary license agreement.43 The source code is kept in software repositories; these represent hosting facilities that store and keep track of changes in the code developments, promote discussion, record bugs, and provide documentation of the stored software (e.g., SourceForge, GitHub, BitBucket, GitLab, etc.).

-Crowdsourcing is another key component in open source development (Mao et al., 2017), with platforms such as Stack Overflow especially relevant to the life cycle of open source development (Vasilescu et al., 2013).
-However, taking into account security aspects, it is necessary to emphasize that overconfidence regarding open access forums can lead to vulnerable systems (Fischer et al., 2017).
-This being the case, there is a desire to educate open source developers in secure programming techniques and encourage the responsible use of copy and paste (i.e., the widely accepted code reuse) methodologies.
-As a further backup, the open source community also provides for the automatic evaluation of the security of source code (Acar et al., 2017).
-The initiative by GitHub of including security alerts in the platform is of major relevance (see GitHub Blog, 2018).
+Crowdsourcing is another key component in open-source development (Mao, Capra, Harman, & Jia, 2017), with platforms such as Stack Overflow especially relevant to the life cycle of open-source development (Vasilescu, Filkov, & Serebrenik, 2013).
+However, with respect to security aspects, it is necessary to emphasize that overconfidence regarding open access forums can lead to vulnerable systems (Fischer et al., 2017).
+This being the case, there is a desire to educate open-source developers in secure programming techniques and encourage the responsible use of copy and paste (i.e., the widely accepted code reuse) methodologies.
+As a further backup, the open-source community also provides for the automatic evaluation of the security of source code (Acar et al., 2017).
+The initiative by GitHub of including security alerts in the platform is of major relevance (see Santos, 2018).

-Raymond (1999) discusses the advantages of open source development.
-An important aspect is the involvement of a large number of highly motivated programmers: First, they develop software for their own use, something that does not always happen when the software is developed to meet a request or an order.
+Raymond (1999) discusses the advantages of open-source development.
+An important aspect is the involvement of many highly motivated programmers: First, they develop software for their own use, something that does not always happen when the software is developed to meet a request or an order.
 Second, there is always a programmer willing to pick up the work left by a less motivated or unavailable programmer.
 Finally, code developed in collaboration is not only optimally written but is also constantly being re-written, thereby eliminating redundancies, the duplication of R&D efforts, inefficiencies, and potential bugs.

-Open source has several implications for Blockchain (Valkenburgh, 2017) and it is at the core of the decentralized Blockchain model since it is developed and improved by a large number of programmers.
+Open source has several implications for Blockchain (Valkenburgh, 2017) and it is at the core of the decentralized Blockchain model since it is developed and improved by many programmers.
 It reduces the technical entry barriers for potential Blockchain developers since it allows them to access, learn from, and even use existing code (i.e. new enterprises develop their own Blockchain by forking an existing Blockchain).
-Furthermore, the open source model gives much more transparency to Blockchain developments by making all kinds of information and data public and easily accessible.
-Commercially, this serves as a means to engage clients and users, since it provides a channel to receive comments and to conduct corresponding software customization and improvements, contributing to perfecting both the technology and the end user experience.
+Furthermore, the open-source model gives much more transparency to Blockchain developments by making all kinds of information and data public and easily accessible.
+Commercially, this serves to engage clients and users, since it provides a channel to receive comments and to conduct corresponding software customization and improvements, contributing to perfecting both the technology and the end user experience.